WKHarmon/led-sectional/docs/index.md

 I've diagramed on a breadboard for simplicity, but I used a 3cm x 7cm PCB.
 In the diagram, the (optional) JST-XH connector on the right goes to the WS2811 LED strand.
 If you don't want to bother with the connector, you can just solder the wires from the LED strand to the PCB.

 ![Controller on PCB](https://wkharmon.github.io/led-sectional/images/Microcontroller on PCB.jpg)

+If you have a smaller number of LEDs on your map, it may be possible to power the LED strand from the Micro USB port on the Wemos D1 Mini rather than connecting an external power supply.
+No wiring changes are necessary, but be sure to not connect an external power supply when the Micro USB port is connected.
+Also be aware that the Wemos D1 Mini has a 0.5A fuse on the 5V line so it would need to be a really small number of LEDs.

 The data flow on the WS2811 strand is directional.
 In the LED pixel itself, the PCB will be marked with an arrow on one side.
 That arrow indicates the input side of the pixel.
 Connect the microcontroller to the side of the strand such that the wires from the controller are connected to the input side of the pixel (with the arrow), matching the 5V, Data, and Ground lines on the strand to those on the controller.